planio-gmbh/redmine_charts/README.markdown

 Redmine Charts
 ==============

-Plugin for Redmine which integrates some nice project charts.
+Plugin which integrates with Redmine following charts: burndown, timeline, ratios of logged hours and issues, deviations of logged hours.

 ## Instalation